vikas-1196/RestAPI-SellerApp/README.md

 #RestFul Api to Get details of Employee
 # For Database connection :
 * first create a database in mysql with name "EmployeeDatabase"
-* User Name password of MySQL should be root:root Database connection Established
+* tUser Name password test1 of MySQL should be root:root Database connection Established

 # Api to fetch Employee Details